-□ Swim to Survive is an important first step to being safe around water.
+- Family Swim to Survive: offer family Swim to Survive evaluations: - On Family Day in February or during National Drowning Prevention Week (third week in July). - As part of your family swim lessons. - During recreational, fitness or lane swims. - Swim to Survive and Swim to Survive+ are available only to Swim for Life licensees or Affiliate Members who obtain a Swim to Survive license.
+Contact the Society for details about licenses and fees. - Swim to Survive is an important first step to being safe around water.
 It can be offered as a stand-alone program or as part of the Lifesaving Society's Swim for Life® continuum (see Section 6).
 Swim to Survive is ideal for groups from schools, camps, and others who have limited time and diverse abilities.
 Although primarily targeted at children, the Swim to Survive program can be delivered to all age groups.
 While not meant to replace traditional swimming lessons, Swim to Survive is a great way to encourage candidates to pursue further training.

-Instruction and certification: Current swimming instructors (any agency) or current National Lifeguards teach and evaluate Swim to Survive. candidates.
+Instruction and certification: Current swimming instructors (any agency) teach Swim to Survive.
+Current swimming instructors or National Lifeguards evaluate Swim to Survive candidates.